-From small makeup mishaps to the trials and tribulations that structure your entire makeup career, being a freelance makeup artist isn’t easy.
+From small makeup mishaps to client emergencies, being a freelance makeup artist isn’t easy.
 But it can be one of the most rewarding careers with one of the most diverse career paths.

-Since you’re not reporting to any agency or company, you’re your own boss.
+As a freelance makeup artist, you won’t be reporting to any agency or company—you are your own boss!
 As you reap all the rewards of being a freelancer, such as setting your own rates and choosing your clients, you also have to be the sole bearer of all the difficulties along the way.

-1. When a client reaches for your kit
+1. When a client reaches for your makeup kit

 2. When clients ask you for a discount during or after application

-We know it’s hard, but one of the perks of being a freelancer is being able to say no!
-Being the business savvy freelancer that you are, you’ve probably already put together a contract and had it signed by your client.
+We know it’s hard, but one of the perks of being a freelance makeup artist is being able to say no!
+Being the business-savvy freelancer that you are, you’ve probably already put together a contract and had it signed by your client.
 They know your rates coming into it, and if they wanted a discount, they should have asked beforehand!

 3. When you have to wash multiple brush sets at once